Laver Cup Prize Money

 Named after Rod Laver and established in 2017, the Laver Cup is an annual hardcourt event where Team Europe and Team World, each composed of six players, face off against each other.

-During the three-day tournament, players participate in 12 matches with victories increasing in value, starting at one point on day one, and ending at three points on day three.
-To date, Team Europe has won every single tournament.
+During the three-day tournament, players participate in 12 matches, with victories increasing in value, starting at one point on day one and ending at three points on day three.
+Through 2024, Team Europe has a 5-2 winning record.

 Beyond prize money, players at the Laver Cup earn guaranteed participation fees commensurate with their rankings, so the higher ranked a player, the more they make for showing up.